 Using the Jacobsen Eclipse 322 riding, hybrid greens mower, Cleverly and his crew benefited from the mower’s versatility to operate as a triplex and as a single mowing unit.
 Cleverly described the mower as a semi-heavy machine that does, “a huge amount of work and produces a fantastic cut, even on steep banks.”

-Responsive to the concerns of all the participating organizational facets involved in golf’s return to the Olympics, Jacobsen coordinated with the PGA Tour, the Olympic Committee and the International Golf Federation, helping Cleverly and his crew pull of the formidable challenge of creating a championship quality golf course under highly atypical conditions.
-For its role in this historic undertaking, Jacobsen gave much credit to ProGolf, a San Paulo, Brazil based distributor that has represented the Jacobsen brand, offering Jacobsen mowers, aerators, accessories and utility vehicles since 2012.
+Responsive to the concerns of all the participating organizational facets involved in golf’s return to the Olympics, Jacobsen coordinated with the PGA Tour, the Olympic Committee, and the International Golf Federation, helping Cleverly and his crew pulls off the formidable challenge of creating a championship quality golf course under highly atypical conditions.
+For its role in this historic undertaking, Jacobsen gave much credit to ProGolf, a San Paulo, Brazil-based distributor that has represented the Jacobsen brand, offering Jacobsen mowers, aerators, accessories, and utility vehicles since 2012.

 Jacobsen’s Legendary Quality-of-Cut